nimh-dsst/osm/web/deploy/terraform/README.md

 > **_Note:_** This step will usually be run by a CD workflow.
 This step is included here for development/debugging purposes.

-First, for each resource defined by a module in `staging/main.tf`, make sure that resource's input variables are set to your desired values.
-You can find the input variables for a module `foo` in `modules/foo/variables.tf`.

-Then you can deploy the staging resources with
+You can deploy the staging resources with

 ```bash
 $ cd ~/path-to-repo/web/deploy/terraform/staging/